Darren Waller Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Matchup vs. Philadelphia

-- Waller's 11 receiving yards in his one matchup against the Eagles are 50.5 fewer than his over/under for Sunday's game.
+- Against the Eagles, Waller totaled 11 receiving yards in one career matchup, 50.5 fewer than his over/under for Sunday's game.

-- Waller did not have a touchdown catch in that game against the Eagles.
+- Waller did not have a touchdown catch in that contest against the Eagles.

 - Note: Waller's stats vs. Eagles date back to 2016.